<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 What it does well: highly intuitive for teams that think in visual workflows, with solid integration options for email and calendars.

-Where it falls short for stakeholder work: like Airtable and Smartsheet, it is not built around a stakeholder or engagement data model.
-There is no native sentiment tracking, no audit trail designed for scrutiny, and GDPR-compliant communications would need to be built and maintained separately.
+Where it falls short for stakeholder work: like Airtable and Smartsheet, it is not built around a stakeholder or engagement data model. monday.com publishes an activity log and, on its higher plans, audit and compliance tooling, but it does not publish an interaction-level sentiment field or consultation response management, and stakeholder consent handling and communication restrictions would be configured and maintained by the customer.

 Best for: internal team coordination, rather than managing an external, audit-ready stakeholder record.